 More EU trainings at the Clingendael Academy

 Clingendael Academy offers a broad array of introductory and advanced-level EU trainings that help you make sense of the Brussels’ bubble.
-In addition to these open enrolment courses, we also offer training that goes deeper into specific EU processes that are relevant to certain government agencies or other organisations, e.g. on the Presidency of the Council of the EU, EU accession negotiations, or effective lobbying in the EU (in Dutch).
+In addition to these open enrolment courses, we also offer training that goes deeper into specific EU processes that are relevant to certain government agencies or other organisations, e.g. on the Presidency of the Council of the EU, EU accession negotiations, or effective influencing in the EU (in Dutch).

 We organise several editions of Insight in Europe (in Dutch) per year for civil servants.